Will precepting fulfill continuing education credits?

 How much experience do I need in order to precept?

-A minimum of one year clinical experience with at least 9 months in the current setting is needed to precept.
+A minimum of two years of clinical experience in role, and 9 months in the current setting, is needed to precept.
 Learn more about our preceptor standards.

 How can I sign up to precept a student?